grafana/k6-docs/TROUBLESHOOTING.md

 ## Serving suddenly broke

 Great!
 You figured out versions and got Gatsby serving on your `localhost`.
-You're saving changes, and previewing it live.
+You're saving changes, and previewing them live...what the deuce?

-What the deuce!
 The site just stopped serving!
-Gatsby is talking about some react components and you don't know what it means.
+Gatsby is talking about some Raact code and you don't know what anything means.

 Don't get angry!
 Try these things:

-1. Scroll up in terminal that has your Gatsby server process.
+1. Scroll up the terminal that has the Gatsby server process.
 Usually Gatsby will print the text of the offending line.

-  If you can't find anything strange, save a file and monitor what prints.
+If you can't find anything, save a file and monitor what prints.

+If the server output doesn't help:

-2. Check the front matter.
+1. Check the front matter.
-3. Check for broken unclosed components and HTML elements.
+1. Check for broken or unclosed components and HTML elements.
-4. Check for other text in angle brackets (`<` `>`).
+1. Check for other text in angle brackets (`<` `>`).

-Problems with angle brackets can be tricky to diagnose, especially if you've saved across multiple files.

 ### Check the frontmatter

 _Frontmatter_ is the YAML metadata at the top of each page.
 Broken frontmatter breaks a site.
-This checklist covers most frontmatter issues
+This checklist covers most frontmatter issues:

 - [ ] Do you begin and end with triple hyphens, each on their own line?
 - [ ] Is the YAML valid?
 Do you need to quote or escape a character?